Ggantija Temples © Jennifer Morrow

-Sometime between 4,100 and 2,500 BC, Pre-Phoenician Gozitans carved two massive megaliths into temples which now stand as mysterious monuments to a bygone age.
-Legend has it that they were transported to the island by a giantess called Sansuna, hence the name of the site, Ggantija, which means 'giant'.
-Large stone balls in the area, however, have led archaeologists to conclude that the massive blocks were rolled into place atop these.
-The two temples have a common façade but each has a separate entrance; one is larger than the other.
-It is believed both originally had roofing made of wooden beams, and that sacrifices of animals were made in the temples during rituals.
-The temples, along with other similar temples on the main island of Malta, have been documented as the oldest free standing structures in the world.
+Sometime between 4,100 BC and 2,500 BC, Pre-Phoenician Gozitans carved two massive megaliths into temples which now stand as mysterious monuments to a bygone age.
+Legend has it that they were transported to the island by a giantess called Sansuna, hence the site's name: Ä gantija.
+Large stones balls in the area have led archaeologists to conclude that the massive blocks were rolled into place.
+Two temples have a common façade but each has a separate entrance.
+Inside the walls, animal sacrifices occurred during ritual observances.
+The temples, along with other similar complexes on the main island of Malta, are documented as the oldest free-standing structures in the world.
 For this reason, the extremely impressive Ä gantija Temples are a famous UNESCO Word Heritage Site.
 But the site is not equipped with as much information as some visitors might desire.
 It's best to do some research beforehand or to join a guided tour as added knowledge greatly enriches the Ä gantija experience.